-For a little bit more than the SUESPORT Yoga Blocks, you can get the Vega Yoga Foam Blocks.
-You get two foam yoga blocks PLUS a yoga strap.
+For a very reasonable price, you can get the Hugger Mugger Foam Block.
 Made from standard high density foam with beveled edges to make it comfortable to hold on to while being sturdy.

 It was pretty obvious why others love these yoga blocks!
 These were very comfortable and I found that they were easy to move around while shifting from one pose to another but I also found that they stayed put when I needed them when actually in a pose.

 Very good combination.
-These are quality yoga blocks for a good price and with the included strap they are definitely worth your consideration.
+This is a quality yoga block for a good price and with such rave reviews, they are definitely worth your consideration.

-The Manduka blocks are made from recycled foam, so they are environmentally friendly.
+The Heathyoga blocks are made from recycled foam, so they are environmentally friendly.
 The blocks are made in the USA for those who prefer to buy American made products.

 Plus, it comes in a variety of different colors and combinations from a solid charcoal or red to seafoam green, white and gray.
-The blocks don’t have an odor that can sometimes come with foam products and they weigh around 2 pounds each.
+The blocks don’t have an odor that can sometimes come with foam products and they weigh around 2 pounds for both.

 These are a little more expensive for a foam block considering you get just one block with your purchase but I found the block easy to use during my practice.
-The fun reminder to “practice on” that is engraved on the side of the block is nice as it is not just plain old boring block.
+The two tone design make these a bit different as it is not just plain old boring block.

 This block comes with a lifetime warranty against manufacturer defects.